dskiptests/othello/README.md

   * Draw = 1 point
   * Defeat = 0 points

-If two or more teams are equal on points on completion of the group matches, the following criteria are applied in the order given to determine the rankings
+If two or more teams are equal on points on completion of the group matches, the following criteria are applied in the order given to determine the rankings:

-  1. superior score difference in all matches
+  1. Superior score difference in all matches
-  2. superior score difference from the matches played among the agents in question
+  2. Superior score difference from the matches played among the agents in question
-  3. higher number of positive scores
+  3. Higher number of positive scores
   4. Knock-out ping-pong

 ## Hints